Are you looking for the BEST discovery call tips? Ones that will set your sales calls on FIRE? 🔥

 By the way, I have a confession to make…

-I have three BONUS discovery tips for you
+I have three BONUS discovery call tips tips for you

 And they.
 Are.
 Powerful.

-These three bonus tips will give you a MASSIVE advantage.
+These three bonus discovery call tips will give you a MASSIVE advantage.
 No one is doing them.

 Why didn’t I include them here?